Woodland Trust: Sites

 In Wales, it acquired the 94 acre Coed Lletywalter in Snowdonia National Park in 1980.
-In 2016, it had over 100 woods in Wales.
+In 2024 it had over 100 woods covering almost 3,000 hectares in Wales.

 Work started in Northern Ireland in 1996 when the charity received a grant from the Millennium Commission to set up over 50 community woods in a scheme called Woods on Your Doorstep.

 Headquarters

 Its first employee and director, John James, came from Lincolnshire and was living in Nottingham at the time.
 It had a small office in Grantham, Lincolnshire.
 James was chief executive from 1992 to 1997, and then Michael Townsend from 1997 to 2004, Sue Holden from 2004 to 2014 and Beccy Speight from 2014 to 2019.
 The current chief executive is Darren Moorcroft.

 A new eco-friendly headquarters, adjacent to the former offices, was completed in 2010 at a cost of £5.1million.
 The building, designed by Feilden Clegg Bradley Studios as architect and Atelier One as structural engineer, incorporates light shelves to distribute natural daylight around the 200 workstations, and concrete panels to absorb daytime heat, to provide the thermal mass that the lightweight wooden structure would otherwise lack.
 It is estimated that compared to a concrete framed construction, the timber structure saved the equivalent in carbon production as nine years of the building's operation.